GCTC-NTGC/TalentCloud/public_html/README.md

 ### File Structure: Atoms, Molecules, Organisms

 In order to keep our code concise and reusable, our CSS files will be structured using atoms, molecules, and organisms.
-This is reflected in the file structure found under the `scss` folder.
+This is reflected in the file structure found under the `scss` folder. `app.scss` is our primary CSS file to be compiled.
+This file should import all unique Organisms, as well as Molecules and Atoms that are not included elsewhere.

 Thanks to SASS and the ability to import CSS files, we can create:
 * **Atoms**: the most basic CSS building block - think of Atoms as individual components that can be reused throughout the project (e.g. a button).
 * **Molecules**: Molecules are files that collect Atoms together to form a small reusable structure - an example of a Molecule would be a group of buttons.
 * **Organisms**: the most complex components, organisms can import multiple Atoms and Molecules to form a coherent section on the project.
 This could range from a Navigation to a Hero element.